jasonacox/Powerwall-Dashboard/tools/README.md

 # Additional Tools

-This directory contains a list of tips, tricks and tools discovered or developed by the community to make the most of your Powerwall Dashboard data.
+This directory contains a list of tools discovered or developed by the community to make the most of your Powerwall Dashboard.

 ## Submit a Tool